Romans 9:27

 who hopefully will be one day).
 Here at the end of Romans Chapter 9 the human

-race is again pictured as being divided into two distinct groups of people: those
+race is again pictured as being divided into two distinct groups of people:

-someone is in.
+group someone is in.
 The last part of the last verse of Romans Chapter 9 says, "And whosoever believes on him shall not be

 ashamed."

-today.
+earth today.

-There is, and there always will be a
+There is, and there always will be, a

 certain stigma attached to anyone who names the name of Jesus.
 But those who